faisalkhan91/faisalkhan91/README.md

 #### Welcome to my GitHub!
 Feel free to browse some of the projects I have worked on.

 ##### Currently:
+🔭 I’m currently working on my personal website called FluxusUI.
-🌱 I’m currently learning data structures and algorithms in python and working on my personal website called FluxusUI.
+🌱 I’m currently learning data structures and algorithms in python.

 ##### Bio Stats:
 - 😄 Pronouns: He/Him